AllanFerreiraS/AllanFerreiraS/README.md

 - 👋 Hi, I’m @AllanFerreiraS
-- 👀 I’m interested in a lot of knowledge fields.
+- 👀 I’m interested in a lot of fields of knowledge.
-- 🌱 I’m currently learning PHP, C, C++, English and German.
+- 🌱 I’m currently focussing in C, C++, and Python.
-- 💞️ I’m looking to collaborate on Thunderbird and other Mozilla's projects.
+- 💞️ I’m looking to collaborate on Cybersecurity Applications and Games in general.
 - 📫 E-mail: afsn01@protonmail.com
 - 📫 LinkedIn: https://br.linkedin.com/in/allan-ferreira-soares-a645561b1